robang74/chatgpt-answered-prompts/diritti-digitali-e-separazione-dei-dati-dai-social.md

 ## Diritti digitali e sperazione dei dati dai social

+A network is a network and not a cloud storage service.
+Not just a matter of pedantic definition rather than consumer users' rights protection about the ownership and independent management of their data, for moving from a set of monopolies to a free market.
+How?
+It is explained.

+---

+### Introduzione

 Questo documento parla di diritti digitali degli utenti, e di quanto sarebbe efficace difenderli separando la gestione dei contenuti (dati) dalle piattaforme social.

 Ovviamente non potevo prescidere dall'indicare anche il come.
 In questo dialogo parto appunto da un proof-of-concept realizzato per le mie personali necessità.